offcentric/slack-archiver/README.md

    npm install
    ````

 2. In your Postgres create database called `slack_archive`
-3. Duplicate `.env-template` file in the root folder and rename to `.env`
-4. In `.env`
-   - adjust value of `PORT` to what port you want to run the Node server
-   - adjust database connection string at `DATABASE_URL` to work for your server
-   - adjust value of `MAX_DOWNLOAD_FILE_SIZE_KB` to your preference.
-Files larger that this value will not be downloaded to your server's file system (however will still be added to the `file` database table)
-5. Replace all instances of [[WORKSPACE]] with your workspace's actual name, in ALL CAPS.
-6. Choose one of the `ecosystem.config.*.cjs` files:
+3. Choose one of the `ecosystem.config.*.cjs` files:
    - `development` will run node using `tsx watch` against the `src` folder, auto restarting on file changes.
 Handy for development and debugging.
    - `production` will run the compiled Javascript in `dist` folder.
 More performant.
    - In your chosen ecosystem file, adjust the value of `port` to the port of your Node instance.
-7. If using the production config, run
+4. If using the production config, run
    ````
    npm run build
    ````
-8. Start the server with
+5. Start the server with
    ````
    pm2 load ecosystem.config.[production|development].cjs
    ````
    Run `pm2 log` to make sure the server is running with no errors.
    Test the API by calling *https://yourseveraddress.net/test*

-9. Run
+6. Run
    ````
    npm run migrate
    ````

+###  Initial Configuration
+1. Duplicate `.env-template` file in the root folder and rename to `.env`

+In your `.env` file:
+2. Adjust value of `PORT` to what port you want to run the Node server
+3. Adjust database connection string at `DATABASE_URL` to work for your server
+4. Adjust value of `MAX_DOWNLOAD_FILE_SIZE_KB` to your preference.
+Files larger that this value will not be downloaded to your server's file system, however will still be added to the `file` database table (defaults to 100000KB / 100MB)
+5. Adjust value of `FILES_DOWNLOAD_DIRECTORY` to where on your server filesystem you want the files to be downloaded (defaults to `files` folder inside the app root directory)

+###  Workspace-specific Configuration
+1. Replace all instances of [[WORKSPACE]] with your workspace's actual name, in ALL CAPS.
+2. For `SLACK_IGNORED_CHANNELS_YOURWORKSPACE`, you can add a comma-separated list of channels in your workspace you never want to archive.
+3. For `SLACK_ALERTS_CHANNEL_YOURWORKSPACE`, enter the name of a channel where you want to generate alert and error messages, in the case of the server encountering an error while archiving (defaults to `alerts`).

 ### Slack App set up
 1. Log into Slack, then go to https://api.slack.com/apps/.